 Written by Guest Author, Victoria Nino

 This blog post was written by Victoria Nino from @expectinganything.
-Victoria is a mother via donor eggs and a fierce voice in the donor egg community.
+Victoria is a mother via donor eggs and a fierce voice in the donor egg / embryo adoption community.
 She shares her journey authentically and helps women who are deciding to use donor eggs as they embark on their journeys.
 We are so excited to share her journey with you!

-I remember the exact moment I was first faced with the question, “should I use donor eggs?”
+I remember the exact moment I was first faced with the question, “Should I use donor eggs?”
 After multiple attempts at stimulating my follicles with hormones, and only ever getting one or two eggs to mature, my doctor sat me and my husband down for a serious conversation.
 She suggested we consider using donor eggs.
 I knew this wasn’t a decision I could make on the spot and definitely didn’t want to make a decision I would later regret.

 I sat with this question for days, weeks, months.
 I was confused.
 I was scared.
 I was ashamed.
 I was so incredibly sad.